Galilean moons: Callisto

 Callisto (Jupiter IV) is the fourth and last Galilean moon, and is the second-largest of the four, and at 4820.6 kilometers in diameter, it is the third largest moon in the Solar System, and barely smaller than Mercury, though only a third of the latter's mass.
 It is named after the Greek mythological nymph Callisto, a lover of Zeus who was a daughter of the Arkadian King Lykaon and a hunting companion of the goddess Artemis.
 The moon does not form part of the orbital resonance that affects three inner Galilean satellites and thus does not experience appreciable tidal heating.
 Callisto is composed of approximately equal amounts of rock and ices, which makes it the least dense of the Galilean moons.
 It is one of the most heavily cratered satellites in the Solar System, and one major feature is a basin around 3000 km wide called Valhalla.

 Callisto is surrounded by an extremely thin atmosphere composed of carbon dioxide and probably molecular oxygen.
 Investigation revealed that Callisto may possibly have a subsurface ocean of liquid water at depths less than 300 kilometres.
 The likely presence of an ocean within Callisto indicates that it can or could harbour life.
 However, this is less likely than on nearby Europa.
-Callisto has long been considered the most suitable place for a human base for future exploration of the Jupiter system since it is furthest from the intense radiation of Jupiter.
+Callisto has long been considered the most suitable place for a human base for future exploration of the Jupiter system since it is furthest from the intense radiation of Jupiter's magnetic field.